Alternating Differentiation for Optimization Layers

 \section{Alternating differentiation for optimization layers}

 This section provides the details of the Alt-Diff algorithm for optimization layers.
 Alt-Diff decomposes the differentiation of a large-scale KKT system into a smaller problems that are solved in a primal-dual alternating way (see Section 4.1).
-The convergence analysis of Alt-Diff is also given.
 Alt-Diff reduces the computational complexity of the model and significantly improves the computational efficiency of the optimization layers.
-In Section 4.2, we present the computational complexity of forward and backward pass of Alt-Diff.
-Specifically, Alt-Diff enjoys quadratic complexity in the backward pass.
-Finally, we theoretically analyze the truncated capability of Alt-Diff in Section 4.3.
+In section 4.2, we theoretically analyze the truncated capability of Alt-Diff.
 Notably, Alt-Diff can be truncated for inexact solutions to further increase computational speeds without sacrificing much accuracy.